ppy/osu-wiki/wiki/Glossary/en.md

 ### Beatmapset

-A beatmapset (or mapset) is the collection of beatmaps that are packaged inside the `OSZ` file, under the same beatmapper.
+A beatmapset (or mapset) is the collection of beatmaps that are packaged inside the `.osz` file, under the same beatmapper.
-Beatmapsets will always have the same music/sound, video, if any.
+Beatmapsets will always have the same music, sounds, and video, if any.
 However, do note that some beatmaps from a beatmapset may specifically contain a certain background image or storyboard that is separate from the others.

 ### BG

-BG is short for background.
+BG is short for _background_.
 BG refers to the background image and/or video of a beatmap.
 Inside a beatmap folder, "BG" is usually the name for the background image.